 Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Teacher plan does not include traditional and/or digital resources for use in standards-based units and lessons.
-Teacher plan includes traditional and/or digital resources for use in standards-based units and lessons that do not support the lesson.
-Teacher plan includes traditional and/or digital resources for use in standards- based units and lassons.
-Teacher plan includes traditional and/or digital resources for use in standards-based units and lessons and provides evidence of implementing traditional Helps others by sharing evidence of including and implementing traditional and/or digital resources to support teaching and/or digital resources to support teaching standards-based units and lessons. standards-based units and lessons.
+Beginning (1) Teacher plan includes traditional and/or digital resources for use in standards- based units and lassons that do not support the lasson.
+Teacher plan includes traditional and/or digital resources for use in standards-based units and lassons.
+Applying (3) Teacher plan includes traditional and/or digital resources for use in standards-based units and lessons and provides evidence of implementing traditional and/or digital resources Helps others by sharing evidence of including and implementing traditional and/or digital resources to support teaching standards-based to support teaching standards-based units and lassons. standards-based units and lessons. units and lassons

-Planning to Close the Achievement Gap Using Data

-Focus Statement: Teacher uses data to identify and plan to meet the needs of each student in order to close the Identifying Critical Content from the Standards (Required evidence in every lasson) Focus Statement: Teacher uses the progression of standards-based learning targets (embedded within a performance scale) achiavermant gap.
+Planning to Close the Achievement Gap Using Data Focus Statement: Teacher uses data to identify and plan to meet the needs of each student in order to close the Identifying Critical Content from the Standards (Required evidence in every lasson) Focus Statement: Teacher uses the progression of standards-based learning targets (embedded within a performance scale) achiavermant gap.
 Desired Effect: Teachar provides data showing that each student (including English learnars [EU], exceptional education subdants, gifate and talanted, socio-economic status, ethnicity) makes progress towards closing the achiavermant gap.
 Planning Evidence (Check all that apply) to identify accurate critical content during a lesson or part of a lesson.